janikmiet/shinyera/README.md

 With application you can use regex code (ex. ^G47 | ^G31) to select diagnose group.
 You can also select which registries are used as a source.
 Application is also able to log user input and runs.
 We restricted application show information only for population which has 6 or more persons.

+This Project is heavily integrated with functions in ['healthpopR'](https://janikmiet.github.io/healthpopR/)-package.

 ## Common Data model

 Application uses mainly two dataset `population` and `diagnoses`.
 Make sure that the data you are using is corresponding to common data model.